KDE/kitinerary-workbench/README.md

 document, and the attributes of an selected element in there.

-The output view does not only show the final result ('Post-processed') but also the output of the extractor script directly ('Unstructured Extractor'), before it has been normalized, validated and augmented in the post-processing stage (see https://api.kde.org/kdepim/kitinerary/html/classKItinerary_1_1ExtractorPostprocessor.html).
+The output view does not only show the final result ('Post-processed') but also the output of the extractor script directly ('Extractor'), before it has been normalized, validated and augmented in the post-processing stage (see https://api.kde.org/kdepim/kitinerary/html/classKItinerary_1_1ExtractorPostprocessor.html).